 The outcomes are predetermined, but the real flow of the match is typically committed up to the wrestlers’ discretion.
 Specific high spots performed will more often than not be worked out between the wrestlers ahead of time, but the significant moves leading up to big moments in the match remains primarily a matter of in-ring improvisation.

 While many fans suspected it, many of this wasn’t known until 1989.
-Vince McMahon, chairman and CEO of WWE, pulled back the curtain in 1989 when he admitted wrestling wasn’t a truly competitive sport to keep from paying taxes in certain states.
-So, winners and losers are determined before the competitors even hit the ring and punches are pulled and kicks aren’t necessarily as vicious as they’re portrayed.
-But many of the moves are still high-impact and there’s a tremendous amount of athleticism that’s required to succeed in what’s now called “sports entertainment.”
+Vince McMahon, chairman, and CEO of WWE, pulled back the curtain in 1989 when he admitted wrestling wasn’t a genuinely competitive sport to keep from paying taxes in certain states.
+So, winners and losers are determined before the competitors even hit the ring, and punches are pulled, and kicks aren’t necessarily as vicious as they’re portrayed.
+But many of the moves are still high-impact, and there’s a tremendous amount of athleticism that’s required to succeed in what’s now called "sports entertainment."

 For as long as we have been fans of professional wrestling, we have been asked the same question repeatedly.
 "Why do you watch wrestling?
 You know it’s fake, right?"
 "Of course, we know it’s fake, but does that make it any less entertaining?"
 Absolutely not.

-Wrestling is entertainment at it’s very best.
+Wrestling is entertainment at its very best.
 It has all aspects of almost every other entertainment medium.
-Action, drama, humor, infidelity, love stories, betrayal, overcoming adversity, facing tough obstacles, pain, both mental and physical, joy, happiness, and family issues are just some of the aspects of pro wrestling that make it entertaining.
+Action, drama, humor, infidelity, love stories, betrayal, overcoming adversity, facing tough obstacles, pain, mental and physical, joy, happiness, and family issues are just some aspects of pro wrestling that make it entertaining.